Line Dance History Australia

 My goodness, every issue of Country Goss'.
 Amazing!
 Those bigger issues will definately be a challenge for us.

-I'm seeing RED
+I'm Seeing RED

 Just a short comment on that last issue of Country Goss, the red one.
 I quite liked it.
 It wasn't that difficult to read and really stood out.
 I'm looking forward to all the following colourful editions.